bayfrontmedia/simple-pdo/docs/query-builder.md

 <hr />

 Select up to 10 results for `name`, `color`, `quantity` from `items` table where `description` contains the word "fluffy", and the price is less than `50.00`, ordered by `name` descending.
-Also, get the total number of rows found for the query without limit restrictions.
+Also, get the total number of rows found for the query.

 ```php
 use Bayfront\SimplePdo\Query;